exercism/v3/languages/fsharp/exercises/concept/values/.meta/design.md

 - `bindings-basic`: know what a value is; know how to define a binding; know that bindings are immutable; know how to define scope using significant whitespace.
 - `functions-basic`: know how to define a function; know how to return a value from a function; know how to call a function.
 - `type-inference-basic`: know what type inference is; know how type inference works for bindings.
+- `integers-basic`: know how to define an integer; know how to use mathematical operators on integers.

 ## Prequisites